bablokb/pi-vameter/README.md

 `ADC_VALUES` first (and submit a patch).

-The value of `U_CC_2` has to be determined through measurement of Viout without any load - the Viout of the Hall-sensor shoud read something near 2.5.
+The value of `U_CC_2` has to be determined through measurement of Viout without any load - the Viout of the Hall-sensor should read something near 2.5.
+Run the following command for a few minutes:

+    vameter.py -V -O plain -S test.rrd

+and take the average value of UI as `U_CC_2`.

 The value of `CONV_VALUE` needs some more care.
 Usually the value from the datasheet (e.g. 0.185 V/A for the ACS712) is fine, but sometimes this has to be adapted.
-To estimate the value, measure a fixed load for a couple of minutes using `vameter.py`, check the average current and adapt the value as necessary.
+To estimate the value, measure a fixed load for a couple of minutes using `vameter.py`, check the average current and adapt the value as necessary:

+  1. attach a load resistor of e.g. R=100 Ohm
+  2. measure the voltage U with a digital multi-meter
+  3. measure I_DVM (using the digital multi-meter) or calculate `I_DVM = U/R`.
+  4. run `vameter.py -r -S test.rrd` for a couple of minutes
+  5. calculate `fac = I_avg/I_DVM`
+  6. replace `CONV_VALUE` in `/etc/vameter.conf` with `fac*0.185`.

+Note that `CONV_VALUE` also depends on the temperature, see the datasheet of the ACS712 for details.
+So in theory, you need to calibrate the module before using it.
+But since this is not a high-quality scientifc device, a one-time calibration for a typical setup should be fine.

 The database